Lonswaya/resume/resume_left.md

 </br>

 ### CAREER OBJECTIVE
-An experienced and well-rounded developer in web and mobile frameworks, versed with software design practices and agile development skills.
+A well-rounded developer with embedded, web and mobile development experience.
+Experienced with implementing software design practices and applied agile development skills within a team.

-Ready to take a technical responsibility and/or leadership within a team at the Central Colorado area, and continue to improve technical skills while providing value to a thriving professional environment.
+Ready to take a technical responsibility and/or leadership in a team within the Central Colorado area, and continue to gain software development experience while providing value to a thriving professional environment.

 </br>

-### SIDE PROJECTS / AWARDS
-##### Costume Design FX Circuitry
-**Raspberry Pi** / **Linux** / **Arduino** / **C++** 3D Printed costume parts with prototyped circuit boards for servos, audio, lighting

-##### National Boy Scouts of America Eagle Scout
-Awarded August, 2012